IbkWilliams1/DevOps-Projects/PROJECT1/README.md

 ![Alt text](images/cp_directory_2_another_destination.png)

 ## 7. mv command
-The primary use of mv command is to move and reanme files and directories.
+The primary use of mv command is to move and rename files and directories.
 Additionally, it doesn't produce an output upon execution.
 For example
+mv command for moving file
 `mv sqlite.sh /home/username/Documents directory`

 ![Alt text](images/mv_move.png)

+mv for renaming file
+change directory to the Documents, list the content of the directory with ls command and then rename myscript.sh to darey_script.sh with the bellow command

+`mv myscript.sh darey_script.sh`